Sqlldr Control File Defaultifempty

 Note:

 In this manual, you will see the terms UTF-16 and UTF16 both used.
 The term UTF-16 is a general reference to UTF-16 encoding for Unicode.
-The term UTF16 (no hyphen) is the specific name of the character set and is what you should specify for theCHARACTERSET
+The term UTF16 (no hyphen) is the specific name of the character set and is what you should specify for theCHARACTERSETparameter when you want to use UTF-16 encoding.
+This also applies to UTF-8 and UTF8.Database Character Sets

 The Oracle database uses the database character set for data stored in SQL

-), for identifiers such as table names, and for SQL statements and PL/SQL source code.
+CHARdatatypes (CHAR,VARCHAR2,CLOB,andLONG), for identifiers such as table names, and for SQL statements and PL/SQL source code.
 Only single-byte character sets and varying-width character sets that include either ASCII or EBCDIC characters are supported as database character sets.
 Multibyte fixed-width character sets (for example, AL16UTF16) are not supported as the database character set.An alternative character set can be used in the database for data stored in SQL

-).
+NCHARdatatypes (NCHAR,NVARCHAR,andNCLOB).
 This alternative character set is called the database national character set.
 Only Unicode character sets are supported as the database national character set.Datafile Character Sets

 By default, the datafile is in the character set defined by the

-are the same as those supported as database character sets.
+NLS_LANGparameter.
+The datafile character sets supported withNLS_LANGare the same as those supported as database character sets.
 SQL*Loader supports all Oracle-supported character sets in the datafile (even those not supported as database character sets).For example, SQL*Loader supports multibyte fixed-width character sets (such as AL16UTF16 and JA16EUCFIXED) in the datafile.
 SQL*Loader also supports UTF-16 encoding with little-endian byte ordering.
 However, the Oracle database supports only UTF-16 encoding with big-endian byte ordering (AL16UTF16) and only as a database national character set, not as a database character set.

 The character set of the datafile can be set up by using the

-parameter or by specifying a SQL*LoaderCHARACTERSET
+NLS_LANGparameter or by specifying a SQL*LoaderCHARACTERSETparameter.Input Character Conversion

 The default character set for all datafiles, if the

-parameter.SQL*Loader has the capacity to automatically convert data from the datafile character set to the database character set or the database national character set, when they differ.
+CHARACTERSETparameter is not specified, is the session character set defined by theNLS_LANGparameter.
+The character set used in input datafiles can be specified with theCHARACTERSETparameter.SQL*Loader has the capacity to automatically convert data from the datafile character set to the database character set or the database national character set, when they differ.

 When data character set conversion is required, the target character set should be a superset of the source datafile character set.
 Otherwise, characters that have no equivalent in the target character set are converted to replacement characters, often a default character such as a question mark (?).
 This causes loss of data.